ppeble/emissary-ingress.dev/content/en/docs/3.8/about/emissary-eol.md

 ### When we say support with “defect patches”, what do we mean?

-- We will fix security issues in our Emissary-ingress and Ambassador Edge Stack code
+- We will fix security issues in our Emissary-ingress
 - We will pick up security fixes from dependencies as they are made available
 - We will not maintain forks of our major dependencies
 - We will not attempt our own back ports of critical fixes to dependencies which are out of support from their own communities